xavierpaulino/oar_simgrid_v1/README.md

 30 windows × 5 load levels × 4 schedulers = 600 runs
 ```

-The execution script compiles the simulator, organizes the generated results automatically, and stores the results for each window in the `raw_experiments` directory..
-The
+The execution script compiles the simulator, organizes the generated results automatically, and stores the results for each window in the `raw_experiments` directory.
+The replicate windows are stored in the `data`directory.

 ---